-MA-491-1★ Advanced Algebra and Functions Grade 12
+MA-491-1 + Advanced Algebra and Functions Grades 11, 12

-This course is designed to further student understanding of the content initially presented in Algebra II.
+Prerequisites: Algebra II or Algebra II G/T This course is designed to further student understanding of the content initially presented in Algebra II.
 This course, collaboratively developed with Howard Community College, is designed to prepare students for entry into a college level, credit-bearing mathematics course.
 In addition to college level strategies, topics include linear, exponential, logarithmic, quadratic, polynomial, rational, radical, and absolute value functions.
 Time will also be spent on applications of algebraic functions, matrices, and conic sections.
 Graphing calculators are an integral part of the course.
 This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.

-MA-861-1 Financial Literacy Grades 11, 12
+MA-861-1 Financial Literacy Grades 10, 11, 12

-Prerequisites: Algebra I and Geometry

-This course is intended to provide students with the skills necessary to be financially literate consumers and citizens.
+Prerequisites: Algebra I and Geometry This course is intended to provide students with the skills necessary to be financially literate consumers and citizens.
 The content includes units on earning income, banking, credit and loans, housing, transportation, taxes, budgeting, investments, and retirement.

-MA-502-1♥★ Mathematical Analysis - Honors Grades 10, 11, 12 1 credit
+MA-502-1♥★+ Mathematical Analysis - Honors Grades 10, 11, 12